dimacgka/Workers/README.md

 # Workers
-This program is written in the OOP style, has a number of functions for working with a vector in space
+This program is written in the style of OOP, it is able to calculate the salary of various workers